bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-android-apps.md

 If you selected instrumentation, don't forget to set **Test APK path** under the **Instrumentation Test** group as well.

 {% include message_box.html type="info" title="More testing steps to choose from" content=" Click the `+` sign on the left side of your Workflow and select another `TEST` step from our collection."%}

+## Deploying your project

+### Deploying to bitrise.io

+This step uploads all the artifacts related to your build into the[ APPS & ARTIFACTS ](/builds/build-artifacts-online/)tab on your Build's page.

+You can share the generated apk with your team members using the build's URL.
+You can also notify user groups or individual users that your apk has been built.

+1. Go to the `Deploy to bitrise.io` step.
+2. In the `Notify: User Roles`, add the role so that only those get notified who have been granted with this role.
+Or fill out the `Notify: Emails` field with email addresses of the users you want to notify.
+Make sure you set those email addresses as [secret env vars](/builds/env-vars-secret-env-vars/)!
+These details can be also modified under `Notifications` if you click the `eye` icon next to your generated apk in the `APPS & ARTIFACTS` tab.